divnix/digga/README.md

 nix profile install ".#packages.x86_64-linux.myPackage"
 ```

-this flake exports overlays and modules as well:
+this flake exports multiple outputs for use in other flakes:
 ```nix
 # external flake.nix
 {